-This will be a spoiler filled review on the book Joey by Jennifer Marshall Bleakley that is out May 8th.
+This will be a spoiler review on the book Joey by Jennifer Marshall Bleakley that is out now.
 If you don’t want to be spoiled on anything here is my spoiler free review.

 Still here?
 You’ve been warned.

 Hope Reins is a non-profit created to give hurting children and horses a place of refuge to experience hope and healing.
 This extends to their volunteers and staff members as well, and this book conveys that heart by maintaining a respectful approach to how this story is told.
 It is an emotional read and you will cry.
 I cried, a lot.

 I’m going to start this much the same way I did my spoiler free review (just incase), by letting you know that this is not my usual choice in genre.
 I’m more into fiction; I like the fantastical and character driven books.
 I like to be emotionally drawn in and escape into a new place.
 I tend to find non-fiction lacking in those departments, so it often doesn’t hold my attention.

 This was not the case for this book.
 I had feared that I wouldn’t enjoy this book because of its genre (remember that saying “don’t judge a book by its cover”?
 No, its genre now).
 It is a true story and I do actually have a bit of personal experience with Hope Reins, and their horses and staff; and despite that this book took me on an adventure I only expect from fiction novels.

 Its an odd thing to explain, which may be due to my lack of experience with reading non-fiction books, but I felt like I was reading a fictional story.
 This book doesn’t by any means feel “fake”, I think of it like when someone is telling you about that crazy adventure they went on during vacation; its immersive and exciting, you know the end result but you still find yourself on the edge of your seat waiting to hear how it turns out.
 Props to you Jennifer Bleakley for changing my views on non-fiction books with the way you were able to tell me this story, as if I had never heard it before.